Computer Forensic Analysis

 There have been several high-profile cases solved through the help of computer forensic evidence.
 Perhaps the most famous of these cases is the one involving the lethal prescriptions of

 Soon, investigators discovered information from

 Almost a decade earlier, US firm Enron declared bankruptcy and left hundreds of employees jobless.
 Some executives, however, appeared to have benefited from the collapse of the company.
 The US Congress investigated the Enron bankruptcy after allegations of corporate misconduct emerged.
-Much of the investigation of the US Congress relied on computer files.
+Much of the investigation of the US Congress relied on computer files and analysis involving computer forensics.
 In fact, a special force was tasked to search through the computers of Enron employees using computer forensic analysis or big data forensics.

 There are many other cases wherein digital footprint led authorities to identify the criminals and bring them to justice.

 Computer and other digital investigation techniques will continue to become more advanced in the next few years.
 It will further become an integral part in investigations and resolution of cases.